-The applicant proposes to develop a village consisting of 1,800 residential units, 150,000 square feet of commercial/retail space, and 50,000 square feet of office space.
-The master developer has indicated that Village F will be developed in two phases starting in 2019 and is expected to be completed by 2040.
+In addition to the existing Atlanta Braves Spring Training Complex, the applicant proposes to develop a village consisting of 1,800 residential units, 150,000 square feet of commercial /retail space, and 50,000 square feet of office space.
+The master developer has indicated that Village G will be developed in two phases with construction beginning in 2019.
+The expected completion date is 2040.